Health, Damage, and Healing

 Fighting while trying to maintain a hold on a wall or trying to remain above water is especially challenging.
 Any time you make an attack roll, you must make an Athletics (Str) check to not fall or sink underwater.
 If you fail the check, then your attack automatically misses.
 Additionally, whenever you take a wound, you must make another check at a -5 penalty for each wound level beyond light, falling or sinking on a failure.
 If you sink below the surface, you can return to the surface by making a successful Athletics (Str) check on your turn as a speed class B action.

 Fighting with two weapons at once generally provides few offensive benefits, instead acting more as a weapon and shield.
 When fighting with two weapons, you must designate one weapon as being in your primary hand and the other as being in your off hand.
 You may swap hands as a speed class A action.
 Each time you attack, you may select which weapon to use.
-Weapons in your off hand may suffer penalties to speed class and accuracy, depending on their size.
+Weapons in your off hand may suffer a penalty to accuracy, depending on their bulk.

 In order to act as a mount, a creature must be at least the size of its rider.
 Most mounts are 4 to 7 sizes larger.
 Creatures much larger than this typically act more as moving platforms than actual mounts.
 While riding a mount, you sacrifice your ability to move in order to control your mount's movement.
 You may move your mount freely while Ready.
 You may also move the mount while Busy, but if the mount moves while you are Busy, whether voluntarily or due to another effect, your action is interrupted.
 You gain a +1 bonus to melee defense and melee attack rolls against any opponents of a size smaller than your mount unless they are also mounted on a creature at least as large as your mount, and your reach is reduced by 1 yard against creatures smaller than your mount.